wp-plugins/microblog-poster/readme.txt

     On 'My Plurk Apps' page this time click on 'test console' button.

     4. First click on 'Get Request Token', then some processing is done.
-    After that click on 'Open Authorization URL', you'll be redirected to a new page and you'll have to grant the permission in order to get your verification code.
+    After that click on 'Open Authorization Url', you will be redirected to a new page and you'll have to grant the permission in order to get your verification code.

-    5. Finally return to the previous page and generate your *token key and token secret* by clicking on
+    5. Finally return to the previous page and generate your *Token key and Token secret* by clicking on
     'Get Access Token' and by providing the verification code.

     6. Now you can copy your token key and token secret.
-    Coupled with the App key and App secret you've got previously you can configure your plurk account on MicroblogPoster plugin.
+    Coupled with the App key and App secret you've got previously you can configure your Plurk account on MicroblogPoster plugin.

 **facebook.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/facebookhelp "Facebook help with screenshots.")